 1. Let your tot help with the washing.
-Show her how to sort the coloureds from the whites, and then let her stuff them into the machine.
+Explain how to sort the colours from the whites, and then stuff them in the machine together.

 2. Turn the living room into a cinema!
 Put dolls and teddies on a row of chairs.
 Take money for tickets, then show a DVD.
 An interval with a chance to buy a snack is popular!

 3. If you've got a lot of washing up to do.
-Get out her plastic tea-set, a bowl of soapy water and a tea-towel to put it all on.
-Then let her wash up on the kitchen floor whilst you do yours.
+Get out a plastic tea-set, a bowl of soapy water and a tea-towel to put it all on.
+Then let them wash up on the kitchen floor whilst you do yours.

 4. If it's a cold day, put some sand from the sand-pit in a washing-up bowl and hide mini treasures.
 A spoon makes a good-sized spade and a sieve's fun, too.

 5. Create with playdough.
-Give your toddler shaped biscuit cutters and a rolling-pin and show her how to cut out 'biscuits'.
+Give your toddler shaped biscuit cutters and a rolling-pin and explain how to cut out 'biscuits'.
 A garlic press is fun for making squiggly bits.

 6. Use a packet of coloured sweets such as Smarties to play a sorting game.
 Sift the different colours into separate bowls.